karthik1609/basic-chatbot/README.md

 - Frontend build warnings (unused vars in API routes) are safe; strict `any` is removed in components
 - If frontend can’t reach backend in Docker, ensure `NEXT_PUBLIC_FASTAPI_EXTERNAL_BASE` resolves to FastAPI from the browser (macOS: `http://host.docker.internal:8000`)
-- If embeddings fail with context length, confirm PDFs aren’t gigantic and re-run Ingest
+- If embeddings fail with context length:
+  - Ensure TOKEN_LEN_HOOK and LLAMA_GGUF_PATH are set; `./models` is mounted; logs show token stats
+  - The chunker is token-budgeted (no truncation).
+Adjust CHUNK_TOKEN_BUDGET if needed

 ---